10 Cell Phone Rules For Kids

 7. The Phone at Home

 Basic courtesy applies.
 You know when it’s acceptable to speak on the phone and when it’s not.
-Same rule applies to texting.
+The same rule applies to texting.
 If we are having dinner, do not sit on your phone texting.
 That is just rude.
 Family time is golden and just like Mom and Dad put away their phones – so will you.

 No phone calls should be made or text messages sent during homework time